Daymien24/recommender-system-python/README.md

 	* Matric Factorization (vectorized)

 You can choose the method from the nav-bar on top.
 Matrix Factorization is a lot faster than the other algorithms, because it is already trained, and the users and movies vectors are just loaded in from a file.
-The neighborhood methods must go through the whole set and calculated all of the weights for either users or movies.
+The neighborhood methods must go through the whole set and calculate all of the weights for either users or movies.

 ![ops, something went wrong](presentation.gif)